carabina/DCLocalNotification/README.md

 $ open MyProject.xcworkspace
 ```

-You can now `import DCWriteAnimation` framework into your files.
+You can now `import DCLocalNotification` framework into your files.

 #### Manually